 - Call and chair all meetings of the Committee.
-If the Chair is unavailable or unable to attend a meeting of the Committee, then the Chair shall request another Member to chair the meetings.
-Failing such request, the acting Chair shall be designated by and from the Members present at the meeting.
+If the Chair is unavailable or unable to attend a meeting of the Committee, then the Chair shall request another Member to chair the meeting, failing which, the acting Chair shall be designated by the Members present at the meeting to chair the meeting;

-- Act as the primary contact between the Committee and management.
+- Act as the primary contact between the Committee and the External Auditor and management;

-- Report to the Board on all meetings and activities of the Committee.
+- Report to the Board on all meetings and activities of the Committee; and

 The Committee shall have the following duties and responsibilities: